Arthur Morris/BIRDS AS ART

 What’s Up?

-For the first time in weeks, it did not rain here on Wednesday.
-Today is Thursday 28 July 2022 and I still have lots to do.
-Wherever you are and whatever you are doing, I hope that you too have a great day.
-This blog post took about 90 minutes to prepare and makes one hundred twenty-six days in a row with a new one.
+Today is Sunday 28 August 2022.
+The forecast is for the party cloudy skies with the first east wind since I arrived on Long Island at the very beginning of August.
+I will be headed for Nickerson Beach early, hoping that the weather forecast is correct and that skimmers skimming right at me are on the menu.
+Wherever you are, and whatever you are doing, I hope that you too have a great day.
+This blog post took about 90 minutes to prepare and makes one hundred fifty-six days in a row with a new one.

 Please remember to use the B&H and Amazon links that are found on most blog pages and to use the BIRDSASART discount code at checkout when purchasing your new gear from Bedfords to get 3% back on your credit card and enjoy free second-day air FedEx.
 Please, also, consider joining a BAA IPT.
 You will be amazed at how much you will learn!